mmilano/SidePanelCollapse/README.md

-# The Behavior of SidePanelCollapse Side Panel
+# The Behavior of a SidePanelCollapse Side Panel

+Sure, it opens and it closes.
+Look more closely, and there is a little more to it than just that.
+Read on.

 ## Opening the Side Panel

-The side panel element opens when the open button is clicked.

-If the backdrop is enabled, then the backdrop will appear behind the side panel and will screen off the content in the page.
+The side panel opens when the open button is clicked.
+And if backdrop is enabled, then the backdrop will appear behind the side panel and will screen off the content in the page.

-Note that by default, some Bootstrap components will remain above the backdrop, including the navbar component.
+Some default Bootstrap components (fixed navbar, modals, popover, tooltips) will remain above the backdrop, including the navbar component.
+This is by design and is due to basing the SidePanelCollapse z-index values on Bootstrap's `$zindex-fixed` variable.

+### The Irrevocable Opening

+Bootstrap's collapse functionality manages the open and close transitions.

+Consequently, this means that the open and close behavior is fundamentally dependent on how Bootstrap behaves.
+And in Bootstrap, once the open transition has been started, it cannot be stopped.
+It is irrevocable.
+Any programmatic attempt to interrupt the transition in progress, or to cancel it once it has started, will be ignored.
+Once the opening transition has begun, it cannot be closed until it has finished opening.

+This is a bootstrap  ~~limitation~~ [condition][BS-javascript].

+From the user experience perspective, however, this is not ideal.
+It is a reasonable and likely possibility that a person might initiate opening the side panel and then immediately want to (or at least try to) close the panel.

+To account for this uninterruptibility, SidePanelCollapse makes the design decision that if an action to close the panel is made while it is opening (e.g. the ESC, the closing command will be queued once.
+Then, when the open transition has completed, it will immediately be closed very quickly (fast duration).

+Queuing is only done for actions while the panel is opening, and not for actions when it is closing.

+Of course, this irrevocability is also true of the closing transition.
+But since closing has a different user expectation, it generally will not be an issue.

 ## Closing the Side Panel

-There are four built-in ways to close the sidepanel once it is open:
+Once it is open, there are four built-in ways to close the side panel:
 1. A close button
 1. The ESCAPE key
 1. Clicking the backdrop
-1. Clicking a link in the sidepanel
+1. Clicking a link (in the side panel)

-Three of these are straightforward.
-One is not (hint: links).
+The first three of these are mostly straightforward.
+The fourth is not.

 ### A Close Button

-SidePanelCollapse allows for a close `<button>` element within the sidepanel or on the page.
-In the example demos, this is the glyph "X" in the sidepanel header bar that overlaps and covers the opening menu glyph &#9776; (the "sandwich").
+SidePanelCollapse allows for a close `<button>` element within the vertical panel or on the page.
+For example, in the demos, this is the glyph "X" in the side header bar that overlaps and covers the opening menu glyph &#9776;.

-The default css selector for the close button is `.sidePanel-close`.
-The option `sidepanelCloseElement` can be given a custom css selector to target a closing element that adheres to the Bootstrap collapse `.navbar-toggler` requirements.
+The default CSS selector for the close button is `.sidePanel-close`.
+Give the option `sidepanelCloseElement` a custom CSS selector on initialization to target a differently-named closing element that adheres to the Bootstrap collapse `.navbar-toggler` requirements.
 Or it can be given a value of `false`.
-In that case, no separate close button will be inititalzed by the library, and the other closing methods can be relied upon.
+In that case, no separate close button will be initialized by the library, and the other closing methods can be relied upon.

-Clicking the close button will close the sidepanel at the normal duration speed.
+Clicking the close button will close the side panel at the normal duration speed.

-**Caution**: The toggle button used to open the side panel will close the panel when clicked (if it is visible and not covered).
+**Caution**: The toggle button used to first open the side panel will close the panel when clicked (if it is visible and not covered).
 Activating it calls directly to bootstrap.js.
 However, when it closes, it will not clean up the page properly.
-Most visibly, the backdrop will remain.
-This is someting to improve in [future iterations](#roadmap).
+Notably, the backdrop will remain.
+This is something to change in [q future iteration](#roadmap).

 ### The ESCAPE Key

-When the sidepanel is open, pressing the "ESC" key will close the sidepanel at the normal duration speed.
+When the sidepanel is open, pressing the "ESC" key will close at the normal duration speed.

 ### Clicking the Backdrop

-The sidepanel will also close – at normal duration – if the backdrop is clicked.
-This covers clicking anywhere in the page window other than the sidepanel itself.
+The panel will also close – at normal duration – if the backdrop is clicked.
+This covers clicking anywhere in the page window other than within the side panel element itself.

 ### Clicking a Link

-A link in the side panel is considered to be a special case and Special behavior in SidePanelCollapse is available for links.
+Clicking a link in the side panel will also close the panel, but not like the other three behaviors.
+Special behavior in SidePanelCollapse is available for links.

-When the `handleLinks` setting is `true`, SidePanelCollapse will add an interstitial behavior to HTML links in the side panel element.
-When one of these links is clicked, the side panel will first be closed using the 'Fast' duration setting, and then the browser will be sent to the existing `href` destination of the link.
+When the `handleLinks` setting is `true`, SidePanelCollapse will add an interstitial behavior to HTML links that are in the side panel element.
+Specifically, only <a> elements that are descendants of `sidepanelElement`.
+When one of these links is clicked, the following sequence is followed:
+1. The default link action is blocked.
+1. The side panel will be closed using the 'fast' duration setting.
+1. When the close transition is complete, then the browser will be sent to the `href` destination of the link.

+The setting `handleLinks: false` disables this behavior.
+Do this if, say, your project's side bar is not for navigation.

-#### Side Panel Links and the User Experience
+#### Links and the User Experience

-The design intent with this functionality is to provide a subtly more sophisticated user experience.
+The design intent behind managed links is to provide a subtly more sophisticated user experience.

-If links are not handled (`handleLinks = false`), the link action will happen in the usual unmodified manner of links – immediately.
+If `handleLinks = false`, the link action will happen in the usual unmodified manner of links – immediately.
 Typically this means that the browser will leave the current page as-is and begin to load the link's destination URL.
-On the screen, the side panel will remain open until the new destination page begins to render, and the window will 'jump' to the new page.
+In the browser window, the side panel will remain open until the new destination page begins to render, and the window will 'jump cut' to the new page.

-When links are handled (`handleLinks = true`, the default), the side panel will first close itself expediently and neatly before starting to load the new destination.
-This communicates that the current page is exiting gracefully, which
+When links are handled (`handleLinks = true`, the default), the side panel will first close itself expediently and neatly before starting off to the new destination.
+This is a subtle communication to the end-user that the current page is exiting gracefully and helps engender trust.

-#### The Irrevocable Opening

-The side panel relies on Bootstrap's collapse functionality to manage the open and close transitions.

-Consequently, this also means that the underlying open and close behavior is dependent on how Bootstrap behaves.
-And in Bootstrap, once the open transition has been started, it cannot be stopped.
-It is irrevocable.
-Any programmatic attempt to interrupt the transition in progress, or to cancel it once it has started, will be ignored.
-Once the opening transition has begun, it cannot be closed until it has finished opening.

-This is a bootstrap  ~~limitation~~ [condition][BS-javascript].

-From the user experience perspective, however, this is not ideal.
-It is a reasonable and likely possibility that a person might initiate opening the side panel and then immediately want to (or at least try to) close the panel.

-To account for this uninterruptability, SidePanelCollapse makes the design decision that if an action to close the sidepanel is made while it is opening, the closing command will be queued once.
-Then, when the open transition has completed, the sidepanel will immediately be closed very quickly (fast duration).

-**Note:** queuing is only done for attempts to close the side panel.